-Effective January 1, 2018, CMS revised its billing rules to allow the performing laboratory to bill Medicare directly for molecular pathology tests performed on specimens collected from hospital outpatients, even when those tests are ordered less than 14 days after the date of discharge.
-Our Afirma, Percepta, and Envisia classifiers should be covered by this policy.
-Accordingly, we would no longer bill hospitals for these tests when we perform them on specimens collected from hospital outpatients.
+Effective January 1, 2018, CMS revised its billing rules to allow the performing laboratory to bill Medicare directly for molecular pathology tests performed on specimens collected from hospital outpatients, even when those tests are ordered less than 14 days after the date of discharge, if certain conditions are met.
+We believe that our Afirma, Percepta, and Envisia classifiers should be covered by this policy.
+Accordingly, we are required to bill hospitals for these tests when we perform them on specimens collected from hospital outpatients and meet the conditions set forth in CMS's revised billing rules.